gradkell/pkiccu/README.md

 _PKICCU supports Windows, Linux and Mac.
-Although PKICCU was developed in Python, it has been packaged into a single, self-contained, executable program that has no external depencencies (not even Python).
+Although PKICCU was developed in Python, it has been packaged into a single, self-contained, executable program that has no external dependencies (not even Python).
 There is nothing else to install or configure._

 ## Why PKICCU?